Dvorak keyboard layout: Turkish

-The Turkish F keyboard layout (link in Turkish) is also an original design with Dvorak's design principles, however it's not clear if it is inspired by Dvorak or not.
+The Turkish F keyboard layout (link in Turkish) is also an original design with Dvorak's design principles; however it is not clear whether it is inspired by Dvorak.
 Turkish F keyboard was standardized in 1955 and the design has been a requirement for imported typewriters since 1963.

 UK English

 Whether Dvorak or QWERTY, a United Kingdom keyboard differs from the U.S. equivalent in these ways: the " and @ are swapped; the backslash/pipe [\ |] key is in an extra position (to the right of the lower left shift key); there is a taller return/enter key, which places the hash/tilde [# ~] key to its lower left corner (see picture).

 The most notable difference between the U.S. and UK Dvorak layouts is the [2 "] key remains on the top row, whereas the U.S. [' "] key moves.
 This means that the query [/ ?] key retains its classic Dvorak location, top right, albeit shifted.

 Interchanging the [/ ?] and [' @] keys more closely matches the U.S. layout, and the use of "@" has increased in the information technology age.
-These variations, plus keeping the numerals in Dvorak's idealised order, appear in the Classic Dvorak and Dvorak for the Left Hand and Right Hand varieties.
+These variations, plus keeping the numerals in Dvorak's idealized order, appear in the Classic Dvorak and Dvorak for the Left Hand and Right Hand varieties.